 The ultimate liability to the District resulting from claims not covered by the pool is not recently determinable.
 Management is of the opinion that the final outcome of such claims, of any, will not have a material adverse effect on the District's financial statements.

 Workers Compensation

 The District carries commercial insurance for worker's compensation coverage.
 Risk of loss transfers to the carrier.

 Note 12 Interfund Activity

-The District has recorded the following routine transfers during the year ended June 30, 2023:
+There were not any transfers during the year ended June 30, 2024.